aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/marker/_index.md

 ### markerSizePx {#markerSizePx--}

-Represents the marker size in unit of pixels.
-Applies to line chart, scatter chart, or radar chart.
+Represents the marker size in units of pixels.
+Applies to line charts, scatter charts, or radar charts.

 ```javascript
 markerSizePx : number;